ironhack-labs/lab-javascript-functions-and-arrays/README.md

   - Run predefined tests in Jasmine to check that JavaScript program meets the technical requirements.
   - Identify expected code behavior by reading and understanding test results and errors.
-  - Create and invoke functions in JavaScript.
   - Pass arrays and primitive values as arguments to functions.
   - Use the `return` keyword to return a value from a function.
   - Access, add, remove, and check for items in an array using the index and array methods (`unshift`, `push`, `splice`, `shift`, `pop`, `indexOf`, and `includes`).
-  - Use conditional statements and loops in a function.
+  - Use loops and `forEach` method to iterate over arrays.

   <br>
   <hr>